noah-severyn/SC4Cleanitol/README.md

 This repository is divided into multiple different projects, each with a different implementation.
 - **SC4CleanitolEngine** stores the code that actually implements the Cleanitol functionality.
 Other implementations in this repository reference this project.
 - **SC4CleanitolConsole** is a cross-platform console based implementation.
-- **SC4CleanitolWPF** is a Windows-only UI application suitable for Windows operating systems from XP Service Pack 2 through 10 (and possibly 11, though this is untested).
+- **SC4CleanitolWPF** is a Windows-only UI application suitable for Windows 10 or higher.
-- An additional cross-platform UI implementation is planned, targeting functionality on Windows, Mac, and Linux.